anthonyBosek/F-1/README.md

 # Formula One API

-This API provides information about Formula One racing, teams and drivers.
-It is built on a flask python server.

-## Technologies

-Formula One API is built using the following technologies:

-- Python
-- Flask
-- Marshmallow
-- Flask-RESTful
+This is a Python API for accessing Formula One data.
+It provides a simple and easy-to-use interface for retrieving information about drivers.

 ## Contributors